iodigital-com/io-technology/data/blog/az-204-cheatsheets/Develop-for-Azure-Storage/Azure-Blob-Storage-cheatsheet.md

 - **Geo-redundant storage (GRS)** copies your data synchronously three times within a single physical location in the primary region using **LRS**.
 It then copies your data asynchronously to a **single physical location in the secondary region**.

 - **Geo-zone-redundant storage (GZRS)** copies your data synchronously across three Azure availability zones in the primary region using **ZRS**.
 It then copies your data asynchronously to a **single physical location in the secondary region**.
 Within the secondary region, your data is copied synchronously three times using **LRS**.

+### Data Proctection

+- **Container soft delete**
+- **Blob versioning** (every write operation to a blob in that account results in the creation of a new version.)
+- **Blob soft delete**, to restore a blob, snapshot, or version that has been deleted (When blob soft delete is enabled, overwriting a blob automatically creates a soft-deleted snapshot)

+**_Versioning is not supported for accounts that have a hierarchical namespace._**

 Create the block blob storage account